dabecart/ReedSalomon/README.md

-# ReedSalomon
+# ReedSolomon
 *By [@dabecart](https://www.dabecart.net/en/).*

-This is my own C implementation of the Reed-Salomon Error Correction Algorithm.
+This is my own C implementation of the Reed-Solomon Error Correction Algorithm.

 In particular, I've developed this algorithm **to recover the FLASH memory of an critical embedded system if it somehow gets corrupted**.
 The microcontroller will have a verification step before running its own software.
 If the verification fails, it will use the reparation data (or *Extra Points* as its called in code) stored on an external EEPROM to repair the damaged data blocks.
 Once repaired, it will allow the microcontroller to run normally.